Time Series, Persistent Homology and Chirality

-While understanding the structure of persistent homology for random univariate functions was the starting point of this paper, our findings address a somewhat finer descriptor for them than just "barcodes".
-Specifically, as we discuss below, for univariant functions, persistent homology is just a sketch of a finer invariant of the function, its {\em merge tree}.
-In particular, each bar of the zeroth persistent homology comes with a right- or left- (\fr- or \ma-, in our nomenclature) orientation, {\em chirality}, and we find relative frequencies of each.
-We also present a convenient framework to describe ever more involved behavior of the function, of which the barcodes are just the simplest example.
+While understanding the structure of persistent homology for random univariate functions was the starting point of this paper, our findings address a somewhat finer descriptor than just persistence diagram.
+As we discuss below, for univariate functions the zeroth persistent homology is just a sketch of a finer invariant of the function, its {\em merge tree}.
+In particular, each bar comes with a right- or left- (\fra- or \maa-, in our nomenclature) orientation, a {\em chirality}.
+We find relative frequencies of them.